microsoft/vscode-docs/docs/azure/aksextensions.md

 ### Merge into Kubeconfig

-Right-click on your AKS cluster and select **Merge into Kubeconfig** to add the selected AKS cluster to your default local kubeconfig file.
+Right-click on your AKS cluster and select **Merge into Kubeconfig** to add the selected AKS cluster to your [active kubeconfig file](https://github.com/vscode-kubernetes-tools/vscode-kubernetes-tools#working-with-kubeconfigs).

 ### Save Kubeconfig